One of the biggest issues I come across with clients is that they think they are awkward.

 The same can be done when it comes to couples, engagment photos, and weddings.
 I just switch up my directions a bit.

 A lot of the times I'll tell one partner to whisper in the other's ear.
-I recommend saying something a little inappropriate or something they know will get the other laughing.
+I recommend saying something a little spicy or something they know will get the other laughing.
 I really don't want to know what is said, ha!
 I just want to see you laugh!
 Another trick is to make little psst psst psst noises in their ears.
 It tickles and get anyone laughing!

 For the Standing or Movement poses I like to fake dancing.
 So I'll ask the one who is dancing to sway back and forth, not fully spin around, while the other is holding their arm up "spinning them".
 Another way I get you laughing and giving me your full smiles is by having you pull each other in and out.
 While facing each other and holding hands, you'll just sway in and out of each other, maybe giving a quick little peck on the cheek as you come into each other!